coderskm/devtinder/APIList.md

 - GET /user/requests
 - GET /user/feed - gets you all other users profile on platform

-- Status: ignore, interested, accepted, rejected
+- status: ignored, interested, accepted, rejected